acheong08/ChatGPT/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Description**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**Steps to Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
+Go to '...'
-2. Click on '....'
+Click on '....'
-3. Scroll down to '....'
+Scroll down to '....'
-4. See error
+See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Output**
-In the correct directory, run `python3 -m revChatGPT --debug`
+In the correct directory, run the following command: python3 -m revChatGPT --debug

-**Environment (please complete the following information):**
+**Environment**

-Please update your packages before reporting! `pip3 install --upgrade revChatGPT`
+Please update your packages before reporting the issue: pip3 install --upgrade revChatGPT

- - OS: [e.g. Linux, MacOS, Windows]
+OS: [e.g. Linux, MacOS, Windows]
- - Python version: `python -V`
+Python version: python -V
- - ChatGPT Version: `pip3 show revChatGPT`
+ChatGPT Version: pip3 show revChatGPT

 **Additional context**
 Add any other context about the problem here.